 A Website not indexed by Google does de facto not exist; a book not offered by Amazon may just as well be pulped right away; music that is not listed on i-tunes will hardly be listened to.
 It is high time that we as the society become active again, take initiative, raise our voice.
 And not by trying to keep everything in the old tracks by regulations and laws (which is effectless anyway).
 No, it is thus important to take an active role and not just to react.

 For decades there was no doubt that media are part of the Polis and not of the Oikos.
 For media as public there are minimum requirements

 - Non-discriminatory access (all information is equally available for all users)

 - Net neutrality (every publisher has the same right of distribution of their content)

 - Plurality (of choice)

 - Societal influence (transparent representation of ethic and cultural values)

-In Europe’s and especially federal German media tradition since WWII this becomes particularly visible with broadcasting law.
-Out of these rules of democratic-political media culture the large public service broadcasting institutions were shaped, that took an important position in the public life of the European Societies.
+In Western European and especially Federal German media tradition since WWII this becomes particularly visible with the broadcasting laws.
+Out of these rules of democratic/political media culture the large public service broadcasting institutions were shaped which took an important position in the public life of the European societies.

-As the Internet does not just substitute broadcasting (to adopted the regulations more or less unchanged would then be an easy task), but lead far above this classic media concept by displacing classic media in their relevance, the influence of these media on our society fades away.
+As the Internet does not just substitute broadcasting (then to adopt the existing regulations more or less unchanged would then be an easy task) but lead far beyond this classic media concept by displacing classic media in their relevance the influence of the classic media on our society fades away.